yq-gui/yq-gui.github.io/_pages/about.md

 ---

 Hi there!
-I am Yuqian Gui (桂雨谦), currently a **first-year PhD** student in the [Department of Astronomy](https://astro.tsinghua.edu.cn) at Tsinghua University.
+I am Yuqian Gui (桂雨谦), currently a first-year PhD student in the [Department of Astronomy](https://astro.tsinghua.edu.cn) at Tsinghua University.
 I received my B.S. in Physics in Zhili College, Tsinghua University in June, 2024.
-You can find [my CV here](/files/CV.pdf).

 My current research interest is how does the **evolution of galaxies** associated with **their merger histories and large-scale structure environments**.